Blazemeter/taurus/site/dat/docs/Installation.md

 pip install psutil
 ```

-If this doesn't work for you, `psutil` provides Windows installers at its [PyPI page](https://pypi.python.org/pypi/psutil).
+If this command fails, you can install `psutil` with Windows installer provided at project's
-Download `psutil-4.2.0.win32-py2.7.exe` (or `psutil-4.2.0.win-amd64-py2.7.exe` for 64-bit installations) and install it.
+[PyPI page](https://pypi.python.org/pypi/psutil).
+Download `psutil-4.2.0.win32-py2.7.exe` file (or
+`psutil-4.2.0.win-amd64-py2.7.exe` for 64-bit Python) and install it.

 ### Install Taurus